hmustain/Tech-Blog/README.md

 - [Questions](#questions)

 ## Installation
-come back to
+For this application to work add the following dependencies to your package.json "dependencies": {
+    "bcrypt": "^5.0.0",
+    "connect-session-sequelize": "^7.0.4",
+    "dotenv": "^8.2.0",
+    "express": "^4.17.1",
+    "express-handlebars": "^5.2.0",
+    "express-session": "^1.17.1",
+    "mysql2": "^2.2.5",
+    "sequelize": "^6.3.5"
+  },
+once added, run npm i from the command line to install all.

 ## Usage
-To use this application, make sure your database has been sourced, your files seeded, and yoru server started.
+To use this application, make sure your database has been sourced, your files seeded, and your server started.

 ## Credits
 Instructor, Tutor, class mates, Ta's, and AskBCS